 This summary describes two community hospital systems and their approaches to preoperative COVID testing.
 Hospital A is a four-hospital system with a free-standing ambulatory surgery center.
 Hospital B is another four-hospital system.
 Both have presences on neighboring islands—this geography complicates patient access to testing.

 What is similar between the two community hospital systems and their preoperative COVID testing protocols:

 - Testing all elective surgeries and procedures with RT-PCR antigen test (including full term at 38-39 weeks, elective labor inductions and elective C-sections, endoscopy, cardiology cath lab, TEE, interventional radiology, pulmonary PFT and Sleep Lab ).

 - Utilizing internal laboratory testing with known high levels of sensitivity and designated testing centers with known reliability.

 - Results must be available prior to surgery to avoid cancellation

-- Responsibility of ordering test (Example A lies with the surgeon/proceduralist; Example B lies with a centralized presurgical center with a hotline)
+- Responsibility of ordering test (Example A lies with the surgeon/proceduralist; Example B lies with a centralized presurgical center)

-System requirements for testing 48 hours prior to procedure, surgeon/proceduralist orders PCR test.
+System requires testing 72 hours prior to procedure, surgeon/proceduralist orders PCR test.

-Hospital System with workflow for all procedural/surgeries routed through Pre-Surgery Center to screen and order PCR testing (through a Transfer Hotline)
+Hospital System with workflow for all outpatient procedural/surgeries routed through Pre-Surgery Center to screen and order PCR testing